CompuTec/processforce-docs/current/user-guide/quality-control/test-protocols/test-protocols.md

 The left side of the header holds information on Test Protocol: Code (related Name is on the right) and Used Count – a value that indicates how many times the Test Protocol has been used (it is used for reporting and analysis purposes only).
 On the left side, you can also define Item related data: choose an Item, Revision (if required), default Quality Control Test Warehouse and Bin location, and Project.

-The right side holds information on **ADD LINK** the Test Protocol Template used for this Test Protocol (and Test Protocol name on the top).
+The right side holds information on the Test Protocol Template used for this Test Protocol (and Test Protocol name on the top).
 Template Name, Group, Created Date, and Update Date (the date of the last update of a template) are filled automatically upon choosing a Template Code.

 Valid from and Valid to dates are defined for a specific Test Protocol.
 If the current date is outside the specified range, adding a Quality Control Test based on this Test Protocol will not be possible.